devops329/devops/instruction/deliverable6ScalableDeploy/deliverable6ScalableDeploy.md

 VITE_PIZZA_FACTORY_URL=https://pizza-factory.cs329.click
 ```

-Repeat the same change with the `.env.development` file so that you use your backend when you are experimenting your frontend in your development environment.
+Repeat the same change with the `.env.development` file so that you use your backend when you are experimenting with your frontend in your development environment.

 Then push your changes to GitHub.
 Your CI pipeline should deploy the frontend changes and complete your work on creating a full cloud stack.
 With this change you can open up the dev tools while visiting your front end and see the requests going to your backend.